nyholku/purejavahidapi/README.md

 ### Project Status

-In someways this is early days but the code is actual daily production use in the <a href="http://www.sparetimelabs.com/eazycnc/welcome/welcome.php"> EazyCNC Project </a> so there is some credibility.
+In someways this is early days but the code is actual daily production use in the <a href="http://www.sparetimelabs.com/eazycnc/welcome/welcome.php" target ="eazycnc"> EazyCNC Project </a> so there is some credibility.

 ### Supported Platforms